Hidden East Anglia:

 Bourn, Cambridgeshire: A mineral spring called Jacob's Well was well-known in the early 18th century, but neglected by 1750.
 This may have been the well shown on old maps at TL324568.
 Another was discovered not far away in 1845, and a third was to be found north-east of Manor Farm.

 Brettenham, Norfolk: In Shadwell Park can be found St. Chad's Well (TL933830).
-According to an unpublished dissertation of 1993 by D. Manning, this is a medieval holy well, now covered by a 19th century dome-shaped wellhouse.
+According to an unpublished dissertation of 1993 by D. Manning, this is a medieval holy well, now covered by a 19th century dome-shaped well-house.
+It has been suggested, though, that the name has actually arisen from the Old English scead wylla, meaning 'boundary well'.
+The boundaries of Shropham and Guiltcross Hundreds met very close by.

 Source: David R. Butcher: 'Waveney Valley' (East Anglian Magazine Ltd, 1975), p.57.

-Burgh Castle, Norfolk: In the churchyard at St. Peter & St. Paul's there was said to be the holy well of St. Fursey, a 7th century Irish saint who was based on the site of the nearby Roman fort.1 However, a more reliable source places it at the foot of a slope at TG475050, on private land about 75m north-west of the church.
+Burgh Castle, Norfolk: In the churchyard at St. Peter & St. Paul's there was said to be the well of St. Fursey, a 7th century Irish saint who was based on the site of the nearby Roman fort.
+There is certainly an arched structure of brick to be found there, but other sources place the holy well at the foot of a slope at TG475050, on private land about 75m north-west of the church.
 Once thought to be Roman in origin, the vicar Canon Venables cleaned out the spring in 1893, lined it with stones and fenced it off as a place for meditation.
-Hardly any trace of it remains.2
+Hardly any trace of it remains.

-Bury St. Edmunds, Suffolk: Here were three holy wells that I know of, but their exact positions are uncertain.
-St. Mary's Well stood outside the town's Eastgate; Holywell or Hockwell was near the Westgate, and Sacrin's Well was within the abbey precincts, near the Cellarer's House.
+Bury St. Edmunds, Suffolk: Here were three holy wells that I know of.
+St. Mary's Well stood somewhere outside the town's Eastgate (probably near the site of St. Mary's Chapel, TL85976446), while Sacrin's Well was within the abbey precincts, near the Cellarer's House.
+Holywell or Hockwell was beyond the Westgate at TL84996318, south-west of Holywater Meadows, in a little patch of land just off what is now Holywell Close.
+Holywell Cottages used to stand close by.

 Cambridge, Cambridgeshire: The area of Barnwell was named for a spring or springs which arose behind Saxon Road.
 Dugdale's 'Monasticon Anglicanum' mentioned these in the 17th century: "from the midst of that site there bubbled forth springs of clear fresh water, called at that time in English Barnewell, the Children's Springs, because once a year on St John Baptist's Eve, boys and lads met there, and amused themselves in the English fashion with wrestling matches and other games and applauded each other in singing songs and playing musical instruments".
 Rather than deriving from an old word meaning 'child', Barnwell in fact means 'the well of Boerna', a personal name.
 A Saxon hermit named Godesone built a wooden oratory to St. Andrew here, about which Barnwell Priory was built in 1112.
 The site, at TL463591, has long been built over.

-The St. Rhadegund pub near the corner of King Street and Short Street (TL454587) is supposed to have a 'holy well' sealed beneath its floor.
+The St. Radegund pub near the corner of King Street and Short Street (TL454587) is supposed to have a 'holy well' sealed beneath its floor, although it has nothing to do with the Germanic saint of that name, and nothing to suggest it has ever been 'sacred' in any way.

 Between Cambridge and Great Shelford, in a covert at TL461542 are the Nine Wells, notable springs from which a conduit was built in 1614 to bring water into the city.